 Student Center for Inclusion & Culture website

-The Office of International Programs (OIP) provides the support and infrastructure necessary to take advantage of expansive new international opportunities both in our community and abroad.
+The Office of Global Engagement and Education Abroad provides the support and infrastructure necessary to take advantage of expansive new international opportunities both in our community and abroad.
 Study abroad, international programs, and international health and safety are just a few of the primary focuses of OIP.

 Video of Drexel Forum on the Executive Order Banning Travel